 Long-term Economic Implications

-The economic ramifications of the conflict are profound, potentially causing an imbalance in Russia’s currency and balance of payments.
+The conflict’s economic ramifications are profound, potentially causing an imbalance in Russia’s currency and balance of payments.
 To mitigate these effects, Russia has sought to enhance its currency independence by denominating transactions in non-Western currencies and fostering financial relationships with partner nations to build a de-dollarized financial system.

 This move is part of a broader shift toward regionalization instead of globalization, with several countries reassessing their supply chain strategies to reduce energy supply disruption.
-The European Union, for instance, is making efforts to reduce its reliance on Russian gas and oil supplies 11.
+The European Union, for instance, is making efforts to reduce its reliance on Russian gas and oil supplies.

 In the face of sanctions, Russia increased its interest rate from 9.5% to 20% to support the RUB, implemented capital control laws, and mandated that Russian exporters convert a significant portion of their foreign currency earnings into RUB.

-The sanctions and trade restrictions have effectively damaged Russia’s economy since mid-2022, leading to a significant federal budget deficit.
+Since mid-2022, the sanctions and trade restrictions have effectively damaged Russia’s economy, leading to a significant federal budget deficit.
 By the end of 2023, Russia is expected to face serious financial difficulties, potentially affecting the current regime’s survival.

 The Russian economy may also suffer from collapsing technical, scientific, and cultural ties with the West, leading to a potential ‘brain drain’ of younger, more outward-looking Russians.
 The RUB has tumbled in value, raising concerns about social and political stability and the likelihood of a deep recession.
 Without a move toward peace, the financial crisis in Russia may be longer-lasting and more severe than previous crises.